Cyber and Network Security

 Course ID Course Name Credits CIS106 Introduction to Operating Systems 3 CIS115 Computer Applications 3 COR090 Career Orientation Seminar 0 FOR110 Essentials for Success 3

-Upon successful completion of the Cyber and Network Security concentration, graduates are able to:
+Upon successful completion of the Bachelor of Science in Computer and Information Science, graduates are able to:

 Computer and Information Science Outcomes: